athalhammer/summaClient/README.md

 As a matter of fact, you can download the above *.js files respectively and include them on your own server.

 ## Summaries
 You don't like the summaries of [Summarum](http://km.aifb.kit.edu/summa)?
-Build your own ones by implementing the interface `Summarizer.java` of https://github.com/athalhammer/summaServer.
+Build your own ones by implementing the interface `edu.kit.aifb.summa.Summarizer` of https://github.com/athalhammer/summaServer.

 ## License